FrancoLiberali/stori_challenge/README.md

 ## Emails

-Sending of emails is done using [MailSlurp](https://www.mailslurp.com/).
-Also the reception of emails in the e2e tests is done with this service.
+Sending of emails is done using [Mailgun](https://www.mailgun.com/).

 Some considerations:

-1. The API Key is hardcoded into the code in both tests and transaction processing.
-This is a clear security flaw but it was decided to do so in order to avoid that if correctors want to do a local test they need to create an account on that service.
-For a productive system this would be implemented with environment variables and secrets.
+1. To run the programme locally, it is necessary to have the API Key to send mails.
+To avoid creating an account you can use the api key `1c7d656666792b166ec2edae59c94c150c-4c955d28-e438d12f` (I only add the api key here to simplify the work of correcting this challenge, obviously in real life the api key would never be shared).
+2. The free version of this service only allows you to send emails to authorised recipients.
+If you use the shared api key you must contact Franco Liberali to be added to this list.
-2. The free version of this service is limited to 100 emails per month, so the sending of emails may start to fail if a lot of testing is done.
+3. The free version of this service is limited in the amount of emails per month, so the sending of emails may start to fail if a lot of testing is done.
-3. As I am obviously not the owner of the storicard.com domain, the emails are sent from a domain provided by MailSlurp but in a productive system the domain should be configured to avoid phishing.
+4. As I am obviously not the owner of the storicard.com domain, the emails are sent from a domain provided by Mailgun.
+This may result in emails being marked as Spam.
+Please check your spam box when testing.
+In a productive system the domain should be configured to avoid this and phishing.

+In the feature tests, [MailSlurp](https://www.mailslurp.com/) is used for the reception of emails.

+Some considerations:

+1. The API Key is hardcoded into the code.
+This is an accepted simplification as it is only an account used for testing purposes.

 ## Money